MoTahoun/docker_tii_assessment/README.md

 ## Installation

 #### Prerequisites
-1. docker, if you don't have you can install it following the docker install instructions [link](https://docs.docker.com/get-docker/).
+1. docker, if you don't have you can install it following the docker [install instructions](https://docs.docker.com/get-docker/).

 #### Clone repo